Trump: US should 'fully recognize' Israeli sovereignty over Golan Heights - Journal du Cameroun

-President Donald Trump on Thursday announced the United States should recognize Israeli sovereignty over the Golan Heights, an area seized from Syria and annexed in a move never recognized by the international community.
+President Donald Trump on Thursday announced the United States should acknowledge Israeli sovereignty over the hotly contested Golan Heights territory, in a major pre-election gift to his ally Israeli Prime Minister Benjamin Netanyahu.

 “After 52 years it is time for the United States to fully recognize Israel’s Sovereignty over the Golan Heights,” Trump said in a tweet.

-Trump called the territory “of critical strategic and security importance to the State of Israel and Regional Stability!”
+Trump called the Golan — a strategic area seized from Syria and annexed in a move never recognized by the international community — “of critical strategic and security importance to the State of Israel and Regional Stability!”

 In 2017, Trump went against decades of practice by recognizing the disputed city of Jerusalem as Israel’s capital, rather than the previously accepted Tel Aviv.